kevinyb/careCentrix/README.md

 # careCentrix
-You may find the solution and the approch of the following requriments solution in this project.
+You may find the solution  of the following requriments in this project.

-I have made the explanation of this assesment solution in the related class.
+I have made the explanation of the method and the steps in the related class.

-In the first class I stored most of the methods in the same file.
+In the first class I kept the  most of the methods and the actions in the same class.

-In the second class almost all the operations are in the sub-methods which are store in the <Methods.class> Where I store under <Utuility> package.
+In the second class, I kept  almost all the operations in the sub-methods which are store in the < Methods.class > Where

-I tried the use just like Page Object Model.
+I stored under < Utuility > package.

+Here are thr requirements.

 Scenario 1: User is alerted when a pipe delimited file is dropped in to a folder